unurgunite/rubocop-sorted_methods_by_call/README.md

 **This project is not updated yet and needs some improvements in code semantics.
 If you able to help this project, fork it and make pull requests.**

-Welcome to the rubocop_sorted_methods_by_call gem!
+Welcome to the rubocop-sorted_methods_by_call gem!
 This repo contains main sources of project.

 ## Documentation content